elisemercury/difPy-dev/README.md

 | `-px` | px_size | `-l` | logs |
 | `-le` | limit_extensions |  | |

+When no directory parameter is given in the CLI, difPy will **run on the current working directory**.

-When running from the CLI, the output of difPy is  written to files and saved in the working directory by default.
+When running from the CLI, the output of difPy is written to files and **saved in the working directory** by default.
 To change the default output directory, specify the `-Z / -output_directory` parameter.
 The "xxx" in the output filenames is the current timestamp:

 ```python
 difPy_xxx_results.json